Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 What are cryptogamous?

-Seedless plants have been kept in this group, that is, in which seeds are not found.
+Seedless plants have been kept in this group, and seeds have not been found.
 This group is divided into three parts.

 1. Thallophyte